USPFCE

 U.S. Personal Finance Certification Examination

-The U.S. Personal Finance Certification Examination is customized for high school students and adult learners who are new to money management and lack readiness for existing certifications, measuring a foundational understanding of practical, timely personal finance knowledge and skills, including an introduction to wealth-building strategies such as investing and retirement planning.
-Two exam options are available based on the literacy level of the exam taker to ensure equitable accessibility and accurate assessment of their preparedness to achieve a financially literate, prosperous future.
+The U.S. Personal Finance Certification Examination is an entry-level assessment that is customized for high school students and adult learners to measure a foundational understanding of personal finance knowledge and skills, including wealth-building strategies such as investing and retirement planning.
+Two exam options are available based on the reading level of exam takers for more equitable accessibility and accurate assessment of their preparedness to achieve financial literacy and a prosperous financial future.

 TARGET AUDIENCES

-The U.S. Personal Finance Certification Examination is an education and workforce development credential for high school, adult education (including correctional education), workforce training, and postsecondary education programs.
+The U.S. Personal Finance Certification Examination is an education and workforce development credential for high school, special education, adult and literacy education, correctional education, workforce training, postsecondary education programs, and others.

 TOPICS